The Fan (1996 film): Plot

-Rayburn soon discovers that Gil has kidnapped Sean and has left a piece of branded flesh from Primo's shoulder in the freezer.
-Disillusioned with Rayburn's disrespect toward the fans, Gil spirals further into insanity and acts as if Sean is his own son.
-He drives to see an old friend, Coop, a catcher with whom Gil has often spoken playing in his past.
-Coop tries to help Sean escape and reveals that the only time when he and Gil ever played together was in Little League.
-Gil beats Coop to death with a baseball bat and takes Sean to a baseball field, hiding him there.
+Rayburn soon discovers Gil has kidnapped Sean and their dog Bradley and driven off in his Hummer.
+When he contacts him through the vehicle’s car phone, Gil directs him to the branded flesh from Primo's shoulder in the freezer.
+Driven insane by his idol's disrespect, Gil attempts to emotionally manipulate Sean into seeing him as his real father.
+He drives to see an old friend, Coop.
+Coop tries to help Sean escape, revealing that Gil lied about having played professional ball; his only experience was a brief stint in Little League.
+Gil beats Coop to death with a baseball bat before recapturing Sean, hiding him in an abandoned baseball field.

-Gil contacts Rayburn to make one demand: hit a home run in the upcoming game and dedicate it to Gil, or else he will kill his son.
-With the police on high alert, Gil enters Candlestick Park in the midst of an on-and-off thunderstorm.
+Gil contacts Rayburn to make one demand: hit a home run in the upcoming game and dedicate it to Gil, or he will kill his son.
+With the police on alert, Gil enters Candlestick Park in the midst of an on-and-off thunderstorm.
 Rayburn struggles with his emotions while at bat.
-After several pitches, he finally hits the ball deep into the outfield but not over the fence.
-Rayburn attempts to score an inside-the-park home run.
+After several pitches, he hits the ball deep into the outfield but not over the fence.
+Rayburn then attempts to score an inside-the-park home run.
 He is called out, although he is obviously safe.
 Rayburn argues with the umpire, who turns out to be Gil in disguise.

 Rayburn knocks Gil to the ground.
-Dozens of cops and Giants players swarm onto the field and confront Gil.
-Before the cops arrive, Gil stabs another player, Lanz, who tries to tackle him, as well as Rayburn.
-Despite warnings from the police, Gil goes into an exaggerated pitching motion with the knife in hand.
-He asks Rayburn if he cares about baseball, then assumes that he cares "just a little bit".
-Rayburn desperately asks Gil where Sean is, but Gil nonchalantly says that he is in the "big stadium in the sky".
-Gil is shot dead as he is about to throw the knife.
-Police discover Sean at the Little League field, named the Stadium in the Sky, where Gil once played in his childhood.
-They uncover his obsession with Rayburn, as hundreds of newspaper clippings adorn his hideout.
+Dozens of cops and Giants players swarm onto the field and confront Gil, only for him to fatally stab one of the players in front of the crowd.
+Despite warnings from the police and appeals from Rayburn, Gil goes into an exaggerated pitching motion with a knife in hand.
+Rayburn asks Gil where Sean is, but Gil nonchalantly says he is in the "big stadium in the sky".
+Gil is fatally shot by the police as he is about to throw the knife.
+Police discover Sean at the Little League field, named the "Stadium in the Sky", where Gil once played in his childhood.
+They uncover his obsession with Rayburn as hundreds of newspaper clippings adorn his hideout.
 A picture on the wall shows Gil in his past glory, playing Little League baseball and winning a championship game.